 Innovation 3.6 - “Access Revolution”: Prioritize actions to make digital innovations for the Whole of Society, broadly accessible for the many.
 Several digital innovations pose systemic challenges to existing individual, economic and societal development models with the potential to exacerbate power imbalances, monopolistic competition, exclusion and societal conflict.
 More basically, still half of the world’s population suffer from the digital divide including lack of access to basic connectivity, opportunities and skills.
+As important as the technology coverage is the accessibility for all and digital literacy.
 Addressing these trends requires an active, global and radical vision along the 2030 Agenda.
 The global community should actively and comprehensively promote access to a broad scope of digital innovations for the whole of society, while empowering local digital ecosystems.
 This ‘access revolution’ must entail multiple domains to develop new sustainable development perspectives, support green jobs, unlock alternative green financing mechanisms or sustainable market incentives and sustainable livelihoods.
 Some illustrative priority domains for innovations in access include: the development of digital infrastructure and digital public goods to support low cost renewable mini and off grids, support for sustainable small-scale agriculture, support to access micro-finance, access to open education as well as local business models for green digital jobs, products and services.
 Promoting digital inclusion must be a top investment priority for companies and governments alike, and international actors can play a role to safeguard technology innovation and foster healthy digital ecosystems.
 Crowding in investments and public funding to foster local digital ecosystems, establishing multi-faceted partnerships that support open technology and adopting frameworks for a whole-of society approach are needed.

 Next steps: The CODES community has identified three critical next steps to advance each of these missions and further connect ongoing initiatives: